James (novel): Characters

 Daniel Decatur Emmett – A real historical figure and founder of one of the first minstrel troupes in the U.S. In the novel, he purchases Jim to perform in his troupe, but Jim escapes and purloins Emmett's notebook to continue recording his own story, symbolizing Jim's journey towards self-expression and reclaimed identity.
 Before losing the notebook, Emmett used it to compose songs for the minstrel shows; some of his material appears in the opening of the novel, which begins with "The Notebook of Daniel Decatur Emmett", featuring lyrics from various songs.

-Norman – A former slave who, as a free man passes for white.
+Norman – A former slave who, as a free man, passes for white.
 He illustrates a conflicted experience of "passing", which carries certain advantages for Norman but that he describes as "exhausting".
 Norman is part of the traveling minstrel show run by Emmett, who briefly purchases (or, as Emmett tries to frame it, "hires") Jim.
 After Norman helps Jim escape from his exploitative captor, he becomes one of Jim's closest allies, but he ultimately dies in a riverboat accident.

 Sammy – An enslaved teenage girl who briefly escapes the lumber mill with Jim and Norman.
 When Jim first meets the taciturn Sammy, he mistakes her for a young man; upon learning otherwise, he identifies her with his own daughter and feels compelled to take her along when he escapes the mill with Norman.
 Tragically, Sammy is murdered by their white pursuers.

 Judge Thatcher – The local judge who, in Adventures of Huckleberry Finn, helps protect Huck's money by keeping it away from the greedy and abusive Pap.
 While Twain's novel depicts Judge Thatcher as a kind and fair man who contrasts with the corruption and cruelty found in other parts of society, Everett's reinvention of the character presents more ambiguity as it explores the judge's complicity in the inhumane system of slavery.
 One of the judge's most salient narrative roles is indirect, in the form of his extensive library that has allowed Jim to secretly educate himself over the years.
-Judge Thatcher is among the novel's most educated characters, and he is shocked and intimidated to eventually discover Jim's learnedness.
+Judge Thatcher is among the novel's most educated characters, and he is shocked and intimidated to eventually discover Jim's extensive learning.

 Sadie and Lizzie – Jim’s wife and daughter.
 Though they seldom appear directly in the narrative, they are ever-present as the driving force behind Jim's actions as he endeavors to reunite with his family.
+These names for Jim's family originated in the 2005 novel My Jim by Nancy Rawles.
+Twain tells the story of Jim's escape through the eyes of Huckleberry Finn.
+My Jim tells it from the perspective of Sadie, and James from the perspective of a reimagined Jim.